grewek/aoc_2024_m68k/README.md

 Soon this Project will be filled with Motorola 68k Solutions for the Advent of Code 2024 As some setup is required for this project i will write all the Utility/Setup Code now.

+Also a huge thank you to the developers of the Amiga Assembly Plugin for VsCode, i might not be a huge fan of VS Code but the plugin is freaking AWESOME :D

 # TODO:

 __String Utilitys__: